Tamar Burton

 Tamar is fantastic; switched-on, effective, personable and incredibly hardworking.
 Super junior counsel in big cases – contributes beyond her years.” - Legal 500 2023, Personal Injury

-• Tamar Burton's practice has a strong focus on clinical negligence, personal injury, employment and discrimination work.
+• Tamar Burton's practice has a strong focus on clinical negligence, personal injury, inquests, employment and discrimination work.

-CLINICAL NEGLIGENCE, PERSONAL INJURY & INQUESTS
+CLINICAL NEGLIGENCE & PERSONAL INJURY

 Tamar exclusively acts for claimants in her clinical negligence and personal injury work.